nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 Events represent a log of activities taken by the embedded system.
 Events can be thought of in the same way as a program execution log in that they enable the ability to trace the systems execution.
 Events are sent out of the system via the `Svc::ActiveLogger` component and components defining commands should hook up the log port to it.
 If console logging is desired, the text log port can be hooked up to the `Svc::PassiveConsoleTextLogger` component.
+Events are defined per component and are typically used to capture what the component is doing.
+Events can be sporadic; however, should all be captured for downlink.
 Events are defined by the following properties:

 1. id: a numeric id uniquely define this event.
 It is automatically offset by the component's base id to ensure global uniqueness.